Baked Mongolian Chicken – One Pan

 This Instant Pot Mongolian Chicken is one of my most popular recipes and it has rave reviews.
 I was getting so many requests to make a Baked Mongolian Chicken recipe, for those who don’t own a pressure cooker!
 Here it is, my friends, all for you!

-- Use organic chicken breasts or organic chicken thighs.
+- Firstly, use organic chicken breasts or organic chicken thighs.

-- I left the chicken to marinate in the baking dish, you can also use a ziplock bag if you prefer.
-If you choose to marinate it directly into the baking dish, leave the dish on the counter at room temperature for 1 hour before baking, as the chicken and the dish will be cold when removed from the fridge.
-This is very important especially if you are using a glass baking dish.
+- Also, I left the chicken to marinate in the baking dish, you can also use a ziplock bag if you prefer.
+If you choose to marinate it directly into the baking dish, leave the dish on the counter at room temperature for 1 hour before baking.
+Because the chicken and the dish will be cold when removed from the fridge.
+This is very important, especially if you are using a glass baking dish.

-- Mongolian chicken is usually made with lots of brown sugar, I have reduced it here to 1/2 cup.
+- In addition, Mongolian Chicken is usually made with lots of brown sugar.
+However, I have reduced it here to 1/2 cup.
 If you prefer you can use less, but it will change the flavors in the recipe.

 - Using red onions in the recipe is totally optional, but they are really good roasted in that sauce.

 - I have used lots of garlic, as it adds such a nice flavor, if you are not a fan, feel free to reduce the amount.

 - Serve over rice or noodles with steamed veggies on the side.